loopandlearn/news/docs/index.md

 The reconnect sequence for InPlay pods is what is causing the issue with iPhone 16.
 The developers are looking at this to see what commands can be issued to make these new pods reconnect promptly.

 * `TWI_BOARD` pods and `InPlay BLE` pods with older phones reconnect in less than one sec
-* `InPlay BLE` pods with iPhone 16 have a median reconnect time closer to 40 sec - some shorter, some longer (measured times were up to many minutes)
+* `InPlay BLE` pods with iPhone 16 have a median reconnect time closer to 40 sec - half shorter, half longer (measured times could be many minutes)

 This is we've gathered from people using these pods with iPhone 16.